zaboople/essay/Software/OOP.md

             insert(st, "hello")
         }

 How do we know where to go looking for `insert()`?
 It would make sense to put insert() in the same file as SuperTree, but is it there?
 What if there are other insert() functions in our scope, since it's such a common name - will our compiler get confused by that?

-Let us suggest one more change to our vanilla programming language:
+Let's make one more change to our programming language:

     struct SuperTree {
         private int[] indices